atfox272/RF_Transceiver/README.md

 - Combine mode        ✖️
 - On FPGA             ✖️
 ## Experiences distilled:
 - When you build state-machine to replace for programmed-MCU, you should seperate "_controller_" in "Block Diagram" into sub-modules _as more as possible_
+- When you have drawn block diagram with highest-level of abstraction completely.
+After that you implement and a block seem to still be hard (can't specify it) to implement, you should seperate this block into some blocks, which in next level of abstraction (just == highest-level - 1)